xinming-Feng/CASA0014_coursework/README.md

 **first_versin**: The original version did not use heat index, only mixed temperature and humidity, tiled to RGB three channels, and did not have obvious color development.</br>
 **second_versin**: Some temperature conditions were set to make the RGB color more obvious, but the actual values were not meaningful.</br>
 **third_versin**: The heat index is used to control the color of the lamp, but only for a single light.</br>
-**final_version_multi**: Changes in the value of the heat index are mapped to the number and brightness of lights, but have not been tested.
+**final_version_multi**: Changes in the value of the heat index are mapped to the number and brightness of lights, The overall 52 lights will be divided into four groups.
+As the value of HI increases, the color of the lights will not only change from Blue -&gt; Green -&gt;  Yellow -&gt;  Red, the number of lights on will also increase from left to right.
+And the brightness of the lights will increase.